lukesky19/SkyPrestige/README.md

   * Alias: /prestige
 * /skyprestige help - View the plugin's help message.
 * /skyprestige reload - Reloads the plugin.
+* /skyprestige requirements <level> - View the required prestige points for a particular prestige level.
 * /skyprestige progress - View the requirements for the next prestige level.
 * /skyprestige rewards - View the rewards for the next prestige level.
 * /skyprestige exchange - Exchange prestige points.